 Our customers are primarily pharmaceutical and biotechnology companies that are located in the U.S. and Europe and with whom we have multi-year arrangements.
-Our accounts receivable balance contains billed and unbilled trade receivables from product sales, milestones, other contingent payments and royalties, as well as reimbursable costs from collaborative research and development agreements.
-As of March 31, 2020, our accounts receivable includes \$10.9 million under customer contracts from our collaboration partners and \$31.2 million for unbilled net expense reimbursements from our collaboration partner Bristol-Myers Squibb Company (BMS).
-As of December 31, 2019, our accounts receivable included \$12.8 million from customer contracts and \$24.0 million for unbilled net expense reimbursements from BMS.
-We generally do not require collateral from our customers.
+Our accounts receivable balance contains billed and unbilled trade receivables from product sales, milestones (to the extent that they have been achieved and are due from the counterparty), other contingent payments and royalties, as well as reimbursable costs from collaborative research and development agreements.
+As of June 30, 2020, our accounts receivable includes \$13.3 million under customer contracts from our collaboration partners and \$33.9 million for unbilled net expense reimbursements from our collaboration partner Bristol-Myers Squibb Company (BMS).
+As of June 30, 2020, we also recorded a contract asset of \$25.0 million, which we report in other current assets on our Condensed Consolidated Balance Sheet, from our collaboration partner BMS for the first patient, first visit for the registrational adjuvant melanoma trial (see Note 6 for additional information).
+As of December 31, 2019, our accounts receivable included \$12.8 million from customer contracts and \$24.0 million for unbilled net expense reimbursements from our customers.
 We perform a regular review of our customers' credit risk and payment histories, including payments made after period end.
 Historically, we have not experienced credit losses from our accounts receivable.
-We have not recorded a reserve for credit losses at March 31, 2020 or December 31, 2019.
+We have not recorded a reserve for credit losses at June 30, 2020 or December 31, 2019.